-If your Section 125 plan fails nondiscrimination testing, it must include gross income for highly compensated participants, detailing the contributions that would have been nontaxable.
-The tax-free benefits of the plan will be lost, and highly compensated participants will have their income estimated to include the salary reductions.
+If an employer’s Section 125 plan fails nondiscrimination testing, it must include gross income for highly compensated participants, detailing the contributions that would have been nontaxable.
+It may also mean that the plan will lose its tax-free benefits.
+In that case, highly compensated participants will have their income estimated to include the salary reductions.
+In some cases, it may cause the employer to lose pre-tax contribution privileges if corrections are not made.
 These salary reductions must be reported as taxable income for W-2 reporting and income tax, and FICA and FUTA withholding.

 How is Section 125 reported on a W-2 form?

-- Because a Section 125 plan reduces taxable income, it may also reduce benefits that are calculated by using an employee’s income, like Social Security.
+- Because a Section 125 plan reduces taxable income, it may also reduce benefits calculated by using an employee’s income, like Social Security.

 - Employers who offer an FSA bear some risk of loss.
-The uniform coverage rule requires you to make the full amount elected by an employee (minus any reimbursement you’ve paid out) available any time during the plan year.
+The uniform coverage rule requires employers to make the full amount elected by an employee (less any reimbursement) available any time during the plan year.

-As you can see, the benefits of offering a Section 125 plan will typically outweigh the drawbacks.
-If you’re looking for an affordable way to round out your benefits package, a cafeteria plan could be a good thing to investigate.
+As seen above, the benefits of offering a Section 125 plan will typically outweigh the drawbacks.
+For employers looking for an affordable way to round out their benefits package, a Section 125 plan could be a good option.